tybottorff/bottorffdocs/notes/literature_notes.md

 # Nivolumab in resected and unresectable metastatic melanoma: characteristics of immune-related adverse events and association with outcomes
  - irAEs in 68% of patients (mostly not severe)
  - **difference in overall survival between those with and without irAEs, irAEs incidence correlate with increase overall survival**
+# Nivolumab receptor occupancy on effector regulatory T cells predicts clinical benefit
+ - previous literature: high PD-1 expression on Teffs and low PD-1 expression on Tregs associated with clinical benefit from PD-1 blockade, **PD-1 blockade can suppress antitumor activity if Tregs activated, more likely with higher PD-1 expression on Tregs**
+ - PD-1 receptor occupancy lower on eTregs in patients with clinical benefit, negative association between PD-1 occupancy on eTregs and mortality
+ - baseline CD4 TCMs higher in those who go on to develop irAEs
+ - PD-1 positivity in T cell subsets not associated with irAE development
+ - slightly lower PD-1 occupancy on eTregs in irAE patients (not significant)
 # NK-cell exhaustion, B-cell exhaustion, and T cell exhaustion - the differences and similarities
  - exhaustion is not the same as anergy (senescence and suppression)
  - exhaustion: impaired state, progressive loss of functionalities, reduced proliferative capacity, triggered by chronic antigen stimulation (chronic infection, cancer)